nagarajan010/Popular-movies-udacity-stage-1/README.md

 Android Popular movies app for udacity

-The Api key for the movie db api should be entred in the Strimgs.xml file the resource name is api_key
+The Api key for the movie db api should be entred in the strings.xml file the resource name is api_key